-- If you call ‘911’ give them your exact location in IMA or on campus or Emergency vehicles will go to 350 Victoria St.
+- If you call ‘911’ give them your exact location in IMA if possible.
+They will contact Ryerson Security to direct emergency vehicles to the scene.

 - St. Michaels Hospital Emergency is 2 blocks south to Shuter and then one block west (right), corner of Shuter & Victoria St.